dvrpc/lode-loader/README.md

 ## Usage
 Run the loder.py file.
 By default, it imports all tables then calculates some new values.
 This takes a while, probably 1-3 hours depending on your internet and RAM.

+If you are running it more than once for some reason, you need to manually drop your DB or the tables before each run, otherwise you'll duplicate data.

 ### Data
 The columns from the raw data are viewable [here.](https://lehd.ces.census.gov/data/lodes/LODES8/LODESTechDoc8.0.pdf) for lodes8, the most recent lode set at the time of this writing.